Regional materials are those that are extracted, harvested, and manufactured within a certain distance of your project site.

 Begin by creating a baseline materials budget.
 This is the total amount of money that will be spent on building materials.
 Use the Materials Calculator from the Documentation Toolkit to compile the baseline material list in a way that facilitates adding information on environmental attributes.

 Your material budget assumptions and material costs should be consistent across MRc3, MRc4, MRc5, MRc6, and MRc7.
+The LEED Online credit form helps ensure this automatically.

 Include in your new wood materials baseline budget the material cost (excluding labor) of all new wood items that apply under CSI Master Spec 2004 Format Divisions 3–10, 31.60 Foundations, 32.10 Paving, 32.30 Site Improvements, and 32.90 Planting.
 Division 12 Furniture is optional.
 Mechanical, electrical, plumbing and equipment costs are excluded.
 (See Resources for Master Spec information.)